amillb/streetwidths/README.md

   of county names matching those in Parcel_data (i.e.
   `run_counties(['san_francisco_ca','tarrant_tx'])`).
 - If you want to recreate the JAPA analysis, you can use `runAll()`.
 However, you will need the parcel shapefiles for all 20 counties, and the underlying census data too.
 Feel free to contact the author for assistance.

+## Where are my results?
+They will be in the `main` schema as a postgres table: `osm_metrics_XXXXX`, where XXXXX is the county fips code.
+You can also see some of the intermediate tables for the county.

+See the [data dictionary](https://github.com/amillb/streetwidths/blob/master/data_dictionary.csv) for details of how to interpret each column.

 ## Credits